Red Willow Park West Meadowview Project

 • International Children's Festival of the Arts - May 29 - June 1, 2026.
 Come and meet the artist, create a craft and complete a survey!

-• Trail walk and talk! - These walks with be guided by local partners with knowledge on the specific themes of the walks, with the intent to educate and hear stories from participants so that the artist can take this knowledge back to inform her artwork.
+• Guided Trail Tours - These walks with be guided by local partners with knowledge on the specific themes of the walks, with the intent to educate and hear stories from participants so that the artist can take this knowledge back to inform her artwork.

 More information

-Learn more about participating in the project at:
+Learn more about participating in the project on Tiffany Shaw's website

 Related Pages